M-earnest/docker_workshop/workshop/advanced/creating.md

     RUN apt-get update && apt-get install -y python3.10
 ```

+**Important**: RUN is a build command, if you want to execute certain scripts/code when a container is run refere to point 5.

-**note** You should always combine RUN apt-get update with apt-get install in the same statement, as otherwise you may run into cache issues (more info [here](https://docs.docker.com/develop/develop-images/instructions/#apt-get))
+**Note**: You should always combine RUN apt-get update with apt-get install in the same statement, as otherwise you may run into cache issues (more info [here](https://docs.docker.com/develop/develop-images/instructions/#apt-get))

 ### 4. COPY - add files to image

 ```
-    COPY print_info.py /info/
+    COPY print_info_container.py /info/
     COPY README.md /info/README.md
 ```